Last Updated on November 16, 2022 by Paroma

 In addition to wine tasting, Temecula also welcomes dogs in its many yummy restaurants such as Lazy Dog restaurant and bar and 1909.
 If you’re looking for a relaxing dog friendly day trip in Southern California filled with wine tasting and good food, look no further than Temecula.

 Julian is only an hour away from San Diego, but be prepared to get whisked into what looks like a set from an old-time western set, complete with apple picking, gold slicing, and incredible pies.
 Main Street features many different stores with a lovely number of scents to drive you and your dog wild.

 Stores like Julian Mercantile and Barn Vintage Marketplace are dog friendly while many restaurants such as Apple Alley Bakery and Julian Pie Company have outdoor patios welcoming your furry friend.
 If that is not all, Julian has several outdoor areas with great dog friendly hiking trails such as Cuyamaca Rancho State Park, Chamber Park, Santa Ysabel Open Space Preserve, William Heise County Park and Volcano Mountain-you can hike to the summit to get a bird’s eye view of the town.

-Julian is visited in the autumn to take part in the great amount of apple cider available and eat all that delicious pie.
+Julian is best visited in Fall to take part in the great amount of apple cider available and eat all that delicious pie.
 Read about all the dog friendly things to do in Julian on the official town website.

 That brings me to the end of this post on 10 amazing dog friendly day trips in Southern California.
 I hope you enjoyed reading about these dog friendly Southern California getaways and will check these places out when you visit Los Angeles or San Diego.
 Thanks a lot for stopping and follow our dog friendly adventures in California right here!